-Status at workplace, tournament team rankings, order of product quality, and order of agreement or satisfaction are some of the most common examples of Ordinal Scale.
+Status at workplace, tournament team rankings, order of product quality, and order of agreement or satisfaction are some of the most common examples of the ordinal Scale.
 These scales are generally used in market research to gather and evaluate relative feedback about product satisfaction, changing perceptions with product upgrades, etc.

 For example, a semantic differential scale question such as: